mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 Does not preserve the client IP address or a way to individualize clients.
 The AWS access key is shared by all clients.

+There is a size limit to SQS requests.
+From the [SQS documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/quotas-messages.html)
+> The minimum message size is 1 byte (1 character).
+The maximum is 1,048,576 bytes (1 MiB).
+>
+> To send messages larger than 1 MiB, you can use the Amazon SQS Extended Client Library for Java and the Amazon SQS Extended Client Library for Python.
+This library allows you to send an Amazon SQS message that contains a reference to a message payload in Amazon S3.
+The maximum payload size is 2 GB.

+Another option is to send signalling data over multiple messages using one of the reliability layers discussed below.

 ### AMP Cache

 - **price:** free